rfayan/rfayan/README.md

 ### Hi folks!
 I'm Rafael Fayan 👋

-I'm a software engineer from Campinas, Brazil! 🇧🇷
+I'm a software engineer from Brazil 🇧🇷 living in Vancouver, Canada 🇨🇦.

-I'm currently working as a Senior Software Engineer at [Hash](https://www.hash.com.br/en).
+I'm currently working as a Software Engineer at [Coalition](https://www.coalitioninc.com).

 You can find me on: